Snow bridge: Dangers

-A snow bridge may completely cover the opening and thus present a danger by creating an illusion of unbroken surface under which the opening is concealed by an unknown thickness of snow, possibly only a few centimetres.
+A snow bridge may completely cover the opening and thus present a danger by creating an illusion of an unbroken surface under which the opening is concealed by an unknown thickness of snow, possibly only a few centimetres.

 Snow bridges may also form inside a crevasse, making it appear shallow.

 A snow bridge is thicker and stronger at the edge of a crevasse; therefore, a fall through a bridge usually happens at some distance from the edge.